Unto Every Person There Is A Name

 Program materials will be updated when thematic information is available.

 Materials are provided by Yad Vashem and the committee.
 B’nai B’rith has been the North American Sponsor of this program since 1989.
 B’nai B’rith is represented on the international committee by Alan Schneider, director of the B’nai B’rith World Center-Jerusalem.

 The materials will be posted on B’nai B’rith’s website and will be available from the B’nai B’rith Center for Jewish Identity.
 If you would like to bring this program to your community or bring the reading of names of the victims to an existing commemoration, we can assist with resource materials.

 We are also pleased to advise that we will provide program assistance to AEPi Fraternity Chapters that will bring the Unto program to their campus virtually via their We Watch to Remember Project for 2021.

 Please contact Rhonda Love for more information at email@example.com.

 About the Program

 Efforts should be made at all events this year to have a survivor present personal testimony and talk about the importance for him/her of keeping the memory alive.
 This is also an opportunity to connect the second and third generation of survivors to your programs.

-B’nai B’rith International through its Center for Jewish Identity and its World Center in Jerusalem is proud to be the North American sponsor of the program on behalf of Yad Vashem.
-B’nai B’rith sponsorship is made possible by the generous support of Kurt and Tessye (of blessed memory) Simon.
+B’nai B’rith International through its Center for Jewish Identity and its World Center-Jerusalem is proud to be the North American sponsor of the program on behalf of Yad Vashem.
+B’nai B’rith sponsorship is made possible by the generous support of Kurt and Tessye Simon (of blessed memory).